-One of our main reasons is that with Icinga when we want a new feature, this can only be done with 3rd party applications, and this increases our costs.
+One of our main reasons is that with Icinga, when we want a new feature, this can only be done with 3rd party applications, and this increases our costs.
 Whereas, in Zabbix, there are ready-made controls.
 We can implement those controls without the need to write scripts.

 Icinga’s web interface is mostly read-only.
 It shows the status of the servers, but it cannot compare servers and generate data.
 In Zabbix’s advanced web interface, it is possible to create dashboards and control panels and view the systems on a single large screen.
 It is also possible to compare selected systems by visualizing.
 After the read-only structure of Icinga, this feature of Zabbix makes it much easier to collect data about servers.
-In addition, the Icinga web interface does not have a user/group authorization feature.
+Besides, the Icinga web interface does not have a user/group authorization feature.
 Zabbix’s secure user authentication feature allows users to define permissions and authorizations.
 Certain users can only access certain features.
-It is much better than Icinga and will help to make our systems more reliable.
+It is much better than Icinga and helps to make our systems more reliable.

 There are two other features we want to use; phone call alerts and escalation.
 We want to be notified via phone calls when there is a status change in the monitored systems, and we want “Watchman” to escalate and alert a top-level manager if the notified person doesn’t take action quickly.
 (Icinga supports escalation, but the implementation is hard.)